The goal of this article is to give you bearing preload strategies you can implement for success.

 Also, if the application temperature is quite a bit higher than the installation temperature, thermal expansion needs to be looked at closely.

-To show a thermal effects example, we are using the dimensions of GMN angular contact bearing S6005 CTA A7 UL.
-A 20°C rise in application temperature from ambient temperature can create a differential of ~11 microns growth between bearing steel and common aluminums.
-This has an opportunity to create an issue with one’s target running preload.
+This situation could create an issue with your target running preload.
 This growth differential could either decrease or increase a press fit, depending on where the materials are located and other application parameters.

 Rigidity & Stiffness